-- 7. Corner Lots.
-Corner lots may be required to be platted with additional width to allow for the additional side yard requirements; - 8.
-Restricted Corner Lots.
-Corner lots restricted from access on side yard flanking street shall be treated as interior lots and conform to front, side and rear yard interior setbacks of CMC Chapter 18.09; and - 9.
-Redivision.
+9. Redivision.
 In dividing tracts into large lots which at some future time are likely to be redivided, the location of lot lines and other details of the layout shall be such that redivision may readily take place without violating the requirements of these regulations and without interfering with the orderly development of streets.
-Restriction of building locations in relationship to future street right-of-way shall be made a matter of record if the approval authority considers it necessary. - E. Tracts and Trails. - 1.
-If land division is located in the area of an officially designated trail, in accordance with the current version of the parks, recreation and open space comprehensive plan, provisions shall be made for reservation of the right-of-way or for easements to the city for trail purposes including the construction of the trail.
+Restriction of building locations in relationship to future street right-of-way shall be made a matter of record if the approval authority considers it necessary.

+E. Tracts and Trails.

+- 1. If land division is located in the area of an officially designated trail, in accordance with the current version of the parks, and-recreation and open space comprehensive plan, provisions shall be made for reservation of the right-of-way or for easements to the city for trail purposes including the construction of the trail himum fifteen-foot width shall be provided for the proposed trail.
 Trail standards for each trail type shall be as specified in appendix B of the parks, recreation and open space comprehensive plan or as amended. - 2.
-Trails shall be shown as a separate layer in an electronic format submitted with "as-builts" prior to final acceptance. - 3.
+Trails shall be shown as a separate layer on computer diskin an electronic format submitted with "as-builts" prior to final acceptance. - 3.
 Trails, which are dedicated to the city and part of the regional trail system, shall be surveyed and dedicated by the developer prior to final acceptance. - 4.
 Tracts and trails that are not dedicated to the city and are located within the subdivision, short plat or planned development are the responsibility of the homeowners association to maintain.
-Provisions must be in writing, such as in CC&R's, informing the homeowners of the responsibility and outlining the maintenance procedures in accordance with city standards. - F. Landscaping.
+Provisions must be in writing, such as in CC&R's, informing the homeowners of the responsibility and outlining the maintenance procedures in accordance with city standards.

+F. Landscaping.